Authress/wordpress-sso-login/wordpress/readme.txt

 No problem, you can directly connect with the Authress development team in our [user community](https://authress.io/community), and we'll help you get squared away.

+== Screenshots ==

+1. Enable your users to login with their email for any domain.

 == Changelog ==

 [Complete list of changes for this and other releases](https://github.com/Authress/wordpress-sso-login)

+= 0.2 =
+* Added additional support for Google and GitHub SSO.
+* Enabled custom configuration of the login form via standard WordPress hooks.